UWPCE-PythonCert/PythonCertDevel220/_sources/modules/lesson02/assignment.rst.txt

 including number of units rented, price charged per day and rental start / end dates, and return the same list with the total cost of the rental (based on the number of days the item or items have been rented), as well as total cost per item (in the case of multiple items).
+It also calculates the square root of the total cost of the rental for statistical purposes.
 Both the input and the output of the script are JSON files.

 The problem at this point is that, using the included JSON input file, the script is not working.
 There is no error message or anything else indicating what is going on and no output file is being produced.

-Your goal this week is twofold: You need to use the Python debugger to figure out why the script is not working, you also need to incorporate logging into the script so that someone doing debug can follow the flow of the script.
+Your goal this week is twofold: You need to use the Python debugger to figure out why the script is not working and you also need to incorporate logging into the script so that someone doing debug can follow the flow of the script.

 Here is what you need to do:
 ----------------------------

 #.
-Download the charges_calc.py code and review it.
-Make sure you also download source.json, which contains the sample source data.
+Download the *charges_calc.py* code and review it.
+Make sure you also download *source.json*, which contains the sample source data (that will be your input file).
 #.
 Try as best as you can to understand what the code is doing.
 #.
 Using the debugger, try to understand what is going on with the
    expected command line parameters.
 See if from the code and through